Resources For Families

 In New York State, the lead agency for the Early Intervention Program (EIP) is the Department of Health (NYSDOH).
 Primary referral sources, including health care providers, social service providers, child care providers, providers of EIP services, and a range of professionals involved in caring for young children, are required to refer children at risk for or suspected of having a disability to the EIP, unless the parent objects to a referral.
 For children at risk, the EIP coordinates screening and tracking to ensure that children are referred for EIP services if they experience developmental delay or disability.

-Families interested in obtaining more information about EIP should contact the NYS Department of Health, Bureau of Early Intervention at (518) 473-7016 or e-mail email@example.com.
+Families interested in obtaining more information about EIP should visit the NYS Department of Health, Bureau of Early Intervention website at www.health.ny.gov/community/infants_children/early_intervention/ or contact the Bureau of Early Intervention at (518) 473-7016 or via e-mail at email@example.com.

 Preschool Special Education Program and Services